-Amazon has a good range of devices – choose the one which suits you best, and based on how many devices you plan to carry with you as you travel.
+Amazon has a good range of devices – click on this link to choose the Japan Travel Adapter on Amazon which suits you best, and based on how many devices you plan to carry with you as you travel.
 Another useful option is a small power board which can plug into a single Japan travel adaptor.

 20. Camera for Japan

 When considering other things to buy before going to Japan you may not have considered how you will take photographs.
 Most travellers will want to take photos during their trip to Japan, so ensure that you consider what kind of camera you wish to use during your trip.
 I have put together a detailed article with recommended camera options and accessories for Japan – click here to check out the best camera options for your trip to Japan.

 Japan weather is quite variable depending on what season you travel in and which parts of Japan you travel to for your Japan trip.
 For detailed information about the seasons, temperatures and rainfall in Tokyo, Kyoto, Sapporo and more generally in Japan please click through on this link.